-Assignment 2 Part I: Development and rationale of the selected social policy
+Part I: Development and rationale of the selected social policyValue 20%a)Selection of policy + rationaleDue Date: May 13th

-Value: 20% Due: May 13th on D2L

-For Part I, students will engage with how their course learnings inform their critical analysis lens though a poster presentation.
+For Part I, students will engage with how their course learnings inform their critical analysis lens through a poster presentation.
 Presenters will be expected to integrate classroom material (lectures, discussions, readings and classroom activities) into their presentation.
-Specific attention will be paid to presenters' chosen policy and how they ground their analysis within critical theoretical frameworks we discuss in class as well as how they ground their analysis of their chosen policy within relevant bodies of scholarship.
+Specific attention will be paid to presenters' chosen policy and how they ground their analysis within critical theoretical frameworks we discuss in class.

-The poster is assumed to be a scholarly presentation and students are expected to demonstrate academic rigor in the ways to develop their poster and engage with the learnings as they unfold.
+The poster is assumed to be a scholarly presentation and students are expected to demonstrate academic rigor in the ways they develop their poster and engage with the learnings as they unfold.
 Students are also encouraged to critically examine ethics and ethical tensions as they shape social work practice approaches when working with diverse and marginalized individuals and social groups in their chosen areas of practice and communities.
 Students are expected to apply and critically engage and reflexively apply their own learning from the course to inform their practice approaches with diverse and marginalized individuals and social groups.
 The content should trace their own learnings from the course and about own and systemic assumptions and interrogate the tension and contradictions that emerge from the unpacking of the theoretical, epistemological and practice assumptions.
 Students are encouraged to legitimize their own interpretations and analysis of the policy at hand from a social justice lens and through a consolidated poster.